Plane crashes into Florida river at end of runway, no deaths

 Jacksonville Mayor Lenny Curry posted on Twitter that teams were working to control jet fuel in the water.

-Navy security and emergency response personnel were on the scene and monitoring the situation, the Navy release said.
-Family members who were expecting the arrival of passengers were instructed to stand by.

-Officials did not immediately say what caused the plane to leave the runway.
+Officials didn't immediately say what caused the plane to leave the runway.